leallysmith/ETALHowTo/docs/Warehouse Curation/index.md

 6. Check to make sure that all the symbology is correct and transferred correctly

 7. Move to MapBox to create symbology for the web viewer.

+8. https://www.youtube.com/watch?v=0CrZr9Bs9hk Cashe Rasmussen has created a video that will explain curation in MapBox